stephmod/psql/README.md

 - Quit results: `q`
 - Quit psql: `control d`

-### Pgcli
+### Upgrade to pgcli

-Use [pgcli](https://www.pgcli.com) for built in auto-completion and better syntax highlighting.
-Write and save sql queries in VS Code, then run them with the `\i $PATH/$FILE.sql` command.
+`pip install pgcli` for built in auto-completion and better syntax highlighting.
+Write and save sql queries in VSCode, then run them with the `\i $PATH/$FILE.sql` command.
 This allows you to save sql files alongside other files on a per project basis.

 ### Resources